An easy approach to understand tech specs

 This technique supports high data rates.
 This approach of combining signals allows better resistance against interferers like - multipath, channel fading etc.

-Mathematical formula to decide the theoretically equivalent of channel capacity is referred from Shannon- Hartley theorem, discussed below.
+Mathematical formula for the theoretically equivalent of channel capacity is referred from Shannon- Hartley theorem, discussed below.

 Capacity = BW x log2 (1 + SNR)